Agentic-Studio-Labs/.github/profile/README.md

 > agentic-studio-labs

 $ cat /etc/motd
-> Forward Deployed Engineering — AI, Security & GRC
-> We embed with your team, build the thing, and ship it.
+> We build AI tools and embed with your team to ship them.

 $ uptime
 > Accepting engagements → agenticstudiolabs.com